Have you ever wondered just how educational "educational toys" are?

 So umm, why would you bring this up if your product is not blocks or sand?

-When we designed JamBebe the goal was diverse music exposure at an early age--without screen-time.
+When we designed JamBebe the goal was diverse music exposure at an early age.
 Our focus is on providing a fun music play experience, but if we can also sneak in some tactile play elements to touch, grasp, press, and turn--then technically I suppose you could make a case that tactile learning is happening.
 But then again couldn't you say that about every object?